 - Now, as far as the storage goes, make sure the clips are always closed.

 - Always make sure the extensions are dry before placing them anywhere.
 Otherwise, expect mold and other nasty bacteria.

 - Some recommend a vacuum bag, which is a bad idea.
-We prefer a breathable material like cotton.
+We prefer breathable material like cotton.
 This is the ideal place for your hair extensions.
 Alternatively, try a bag with mesh vents.

 2 Store Hair Extensions in a Box

 This is one of the easiest ways to put away any hair extensions.
 You can use the box that came with the hair, or a regular shoebox (more about that later).
-We recommend this storage option when you want to store the hair for a longer period of time and don’t plan on using it every day.
+We recommend this storage option when you want to store the hair for a longer time and don’t plan on using it every day.

 Here is how to properly do it:

 - First, brush the hair gently and make sure it’s nice and smooth.

 - Stack the wefts on top of each other and roll them together.